-Olympus E-410 versus Olympus E-450
+Olympus E-410 vs E-450

 The Olympus E-410 and the Olympus E-450 are two digital cameras that were revealed to the public, respectively, in March 2007 and March 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 10 megapixel.
+Both cameras offer a resolution of 10 megapixels.

 In this particular case, the Olympus E-410 and the Olympus E-450 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the E-450 is slightly heavier (1 percent) than the E-410.
 In this context, it is worth noting that neither the E-410 nor the E-450 are weather-sealed.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.